wwwwwert/Neuromusic/README.md

 1. Pitch Class Distribution - distribution of used notes pitches
 2. Notes Duration Distribution - distribution of duration of used notes
-3. Harmonic Reduction - evaluated harmony reduction sequence The eva
+3. Harmonic Reduction - evaluated harmony reduction sequence

 The evaluation script calculates the features of the prompt and the continuations of the original and generated compositions.
 It then calculates the difference between the features of the prompt and the continuations, resulting in two distributions of feature differences.
-The Kullback-Leibler divergence is employed to analyse these distributions.
+The Kullback-Leibler divergence is employed to analyze these distributions.
 Histograms of distances distributions saved as well.

 The script considers the KL divergence between the distributions of the first two features.
-For the third feature, the WordVec model was trained on the harmonic series from the test dataset.
+For the third feature, the Word2Vec model was trained on the harmonic series from the test dataset.
 Embeddings were then calculated for the harmonic series of the prompt and continuation using the trained model, and cosine similarity was calculated.

 To train Word2Vec for harmony reduction with _Los Angeles MIDI_ dataset:
 ```